 In the Sectormentor for Soils app you record information for each spade test by selecting which sample site you are: Sample 1, Sample 2 or Sample 3 for each field.
 Make sure you label soil sample bags for the slake test with 1, 2, and 3.

-Android users can save the GPS location of each of the three sample points on the Sectormentor for Soils app, so it’s very easy to get back to that area next time.
-Coming soon for iOS!
+You can save the GPS location of each of the three sample points on the Sectormentor for Soils app, so it’s very easy to get back to that exact area next time.